-John leaves behind his beloved wife of 58 years, Linda (Bolden) Semper of Brockton, and a large, loving family.
-He is survived by his children Lisa (Eric), Jolie’ (Douglas), Troy (Madalena), and Courtney.
-His legacy continues through his cherished grandchildren—Jasmine, Troy, Jelani, John, Shannon, and Maleia—and his great-grandchildren Aria, Preshon, Presleigh, and Kalani.
-He is also survived by his siblings Charlotte Morris and Rodney Semper; siblings-in-law Ife, Richard, and Robert; and many nieces and nephews, each of whom he loved as his own.
+John leaves behind his beloved wife of 58 years, Linda Semper (Bolden) of Brockton, and a large, loving family.
+He is survived by his children Lisa (Eric), Jolie' (Douglas), Troy (Madalena), and Courtney.
+His legacy continues through his grandchildren: Jasmine, Troy, Jelani, John, Shannon, Maleia, and great-grandchildren Aria, Preshon, Presleigh, and Kalani, in addition to his siblings, Charlotte Morris, Rodney Semper, and his in-laws, Ife Bolden, Richard (Beverly) Bolden, and Robert (Penny) Bolden.
+John leaves behind many nieces and nephews whom he loved very much, as if they were his own.

-A 1964 graduate of Rindge Technical High School, John was later inducted into the school’s Basketball Hall of Fame, a proud recognition of his skill and contributions on the court.
-Known as one of the hardest-working men you could meet, John often held two or more jobs to support his family.
+John was a 1964 graduate from Rindge Technical School, where he was later recognized as an inductee into the Basketball Hall of Fame, a testament to his accomplishments and contributions during his time there.
+One of the hardest-working people you have ever met, John spent most of his life working two jobs or more to support his family.
 He started his career driving a taxi and working as a caterer at a very young age, but later went on to a fulfilling career as a Systems Analyst with Comm Energy, where he retired after 30 years.
-After a very brief retirement, he went on to the Massachusetts Bay Transportation Authority (MBTA) and TD Garden, where he worked as a security guard for another 20 years until his knees couldn't bear it anymore.
-Those years at the Garden were especially joyful, as they combined his love of sports, music, and people.
-True to his passion, John also spent many years refereeing at local Boston basketball courts.
+After a very brief retirement, he went on to the Massachusetts Bay Transportation Authority (MBTA) as a Computer Analyst, while also working at TD Garden, where he worked as a security guard for another 20 years until his knees couldn't bear it anymore.
+John truly enjoyed his time at TD Garden, considering he was an avid sports and music fan and a very social person, it was nothing close to work for him.
+His love of basketball kept him close to an arena or court most of his life and a reason why he chose to referee at local Boston basketball courts throughout the years.

-John R. Semper will be remembered for his unwavering devotion to family, his passion for life, and the joy he brought to everyone who knew him.
-His love, laughter, and spirit will continue to live on in the hearts of all who were blessed to share in his journey.
-Truly one of a kind, John will be deeply missed.
+John R. Semper will be remembered for his unwavering commitment to his family, his passion for life, and his spirit and love will live on in the hearts of those who had the privilege to know him.
+Truly, one of a kind, all will miss John.

 Union Baptist Church